 To be eligible to submit a proposal to the SIRG 2018 call, you must first be approved by the Research Office of the host institution in which you wish to carry out your SIRG-funded project.
 Research Offices will be expected to instigate a procedure to select candidates for this call.
 Those wishing to apply to the SIRG 2018 call should first contact their intended host institution, informing the Research Office about their identity and credentials (curriculum vitae), the identity of their chosen mentor, and an outline of their intended research plan.

 The maximum SIRG award amount is €425,000 direct costs over a period of four years and covers the salary of the SI and the stipend and fees of a postgraduate student.
 Please refer to the Programme Call Document for further details.
-SFI welcomes applications
+SFI welcomes applications from female researchers and engineers.

 The 2018 Starting Invesitgator Research Grant Programme will have two deadlines.